onesoft-sudo/sudobot/docs/legal/terms.md

 # Terms of Service
-Last updated: 03 September 2022
+Last updated: 12 October 2022

 Please read these terms of service (“terms”, “terms of service”) carefully before using the Discord Bot, SudoBot (the “service”) operated by OSN Inc (“us”, ‘we”, “our”).